garden-io/garden/docs/reference/action-types/Deploy/container.md

 # structure, the output directory for the referenced `exec` Build would be the source.
 build:

-# The required attributes of a service.
-This is generally further defined by plugins.
 spec:
-  # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must start with a letter,
-  # and cannot end with a dash), cannot contain consecutive dashes or start with `garden`, or be longer than 63
-  # characters.
-  name:

-  # The names of any services that this service depends on at runtime, and the names of any tasks that should be
-  # executed before this service is deployed.
-  dependencies: []

-  # Set this to `true` to disable the service.
-You can use this with conditional template strings to enable/disable
-  # services based on, for example, the current environment or other variables (e.g. `enabled: \${environment.name !=
-  # "prod"}`).
-This can be handy when you only need certain services for specific environments, e.g. only for
-  # development.
-  #
-  # Disabling a service means that it will not be deployed, and will also be ignored if it is declared as a runtime
-  # dependency for another service, test or task.
-  #
-  # Note however that template strings referencing the service's outputs (i.e. runtime outputs) will fail to resolve
-  # when the service is disabled, so you need to make sure to provide alternate values for those if you're using them,
-  # using conditional expressions.
-  disabled: false

   # The command/entrypoint to run the container with.
   command: